Trading Forex and Fundamental Analysis

 IMF PRIMARY COMMODITY PRICE INDICES

-■ The IMF Commodity Indices track changes in the average price of commodities: http://www.imf.org/external/np/res/commod/index.aspx
+■ The IMF Commodity Indices track changes in average commodity prices: http://www.imf.org/external/np/res/commod/index.aspx

 -